VisActor/VChart/docs/assets/option/en/component/brush.md

 ### zoomAfterBrush(boolean) = false
 Whether to turn on the brush to remove the drill.
 Effective from version 0.10.0.

+## zoomWhenEmpty(boolean) = false
+Whether to drill down when empty data is retrieved.
+Effective from version 1.11.10.

 ### axisId(string|string[])

 Brush the axisId of the linkage.
 Effective from version 0.10.0.